sparcs-kaist/docker-home/README.md

 # 4. 2: Redirect
 ```

-* Check whether sparcs.org and nugu.sparcs.org are working fine or not.
+* Check whether sparcs.org is working fine or not.